stanly363/Royale-RL-A-Reinforcement-Learning-Agent/README.md

 * **Error: "BlueStacks window not found"**: Make sure the emulator is running and that the window title in `scaler.py` exactly matches the title of your emulator window.
 * **Error: `pygetwindow.PyGetWindowException`**: This is a permissions error. **Run** your script as an **Administrator**.
-* **Error: `Activate.ps1 cannot be loaded...`**: This is a PowerShell security policy.
-Run this command in PowerShell once to fix it: `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope Process`.

 ## Disclaimer